IBM/istio101/workshop/exercise-5/README.md

 Now we need to configure Istio to automatically gather telemetry data for services running in the mesh.

+1. Go back to your v2 directory

+    ````
+    cd guestbook/v2
+    ````

-1. Create a rule to collect telemetry data.
+2. Create a rule to collect telemetry data.

     ```sh
-    istioctl create -f guestbook/guestbook-telemetry.yaml
+    istioctl create -f guestbook-telemetry.yaml
     ```
-2. Generate a small load to the application.
+3. Generate a small load to the application.

     ```sh
     while sleep 0.5; do curl http://$INGRESS_IP/; done